5 topics – 20 points. Half points are allowed

-Each judge gives 1-20 points (half points are allowed) for the following 5 topics:
+Each judge gives 1-20 points for the following criteria:

 Rules for Ties in Qualifying Places

-In the event of a tie in the qualifying places of a class, the higher place will be given to the horse with the most points for type, If there is still a tie, the higher place will be given to the horse with the most points for movement.
-Failing decision on either of these, one judge chosen by ballot will name his preference.
+In the event of a tie in the qualifying places of a class, the higher place will be given to the horse with the most points for type.
+If there is still a tie, the higher place will be given to the horse with the most points for movement.
+If the highest and lowest points are eliminated, only the remaining points for type and movement are considered in the tie break.
+Failing a decision on either of these, one judge chosen by ballot will name his preference.

-Rules for Ties and Championships – Standard ECAHO Method
+Rules for Ties and Championships – Open Method

-b) The first placed horses will be judged individually, standing and trotting.
+b) The horses will be judged individually, standing and trotting.

 The judges will not discuss the horses.